 As long-time GPC supporters and observers know, the Green Party always polls higher between elections.
 Quite a bit higher, in fact:

-- One year before the 2011 election, GPC vote intention (averaged across all polling firms) was 9.6%.
+- One year before the 2011 election, GPC vote intention (averaged across major polling firms) was 9.6%.
 The actual outcome of the election was 3.91% popular vote for the GPC.
-Thus, the year-out polling was 2.45 times higher than the election outcome.
+The year-out polling was 2.45 times higher (or 5.69 percentage points higher) than the election outcome.

 - One year before the 2015 election, GPC vote intention (averaged across all polling firms) was 6.4%.
 The actual outcome of the election was 3.43% popular vote for the GPC.
-The year-out polling was 1.86 times higher than the election outcome.
+The year-out polling was 1.86 times higher (or 2.97 percentage points higher) than the election outcome.

-Based on these numbers, a poll result of 10% today would be consistent with the party heading toward a 4.1–5.4% election outcome in 2019.
+Based on these numbers, a poll result of 10% today would suggest the party is headed for a 4.1–5.4% election outcome in 2019.
 This would be an improvement on the last two elections, though not a very large one.

 As of today, the average of all firms’ polling for the GPC is around 6%.
 (See, for example, the CBC poll tracker.)
 This is the number we need to plug in to the ratios I gave above, if we want to see where the GPC really stands in comparison with past elections.